Tearran/configng-v2/CONTRIBUTING.md

 ## 6. FAQ & Rationale

-**Q: Why `.conf` and not `.meta` or `.json`?**
-A: `.conf` is universally editable, Bash-native, and works with Linux tooling.
-No extra parsing or editor config needed.

-**Q: Can I use arrays or complex data?**
-A: Stick to simple, flat config for maximum portability and ease of parsing in Bash.

 **Q: Must every module be a function library?**
 A: Bash doesn’t have “real” functions like other programming languages.
-In Bash, so-called functions are just named blocks of code:
+In Bash, so-called functions are just named blocks of code.

 **Q: Why not a central controller?**
 A: Independence makes modules more robust, easier to test, and more flexible for CLI, TUI, or automation.